wensun/Imitation-Learning-from-Observation/README.md

-# Forward Adversarial Imitation Learning
+# Forward Adversarial Imitation Learning (FAIL)

+This repository implements the algorithms presented in the [paper](https://arxiv.org/abs/1905.10948) (published in ICML 2019)

 # Dependencies